shretimanegi/blockchain/README.md

 Q2: List 2 real-life use cases (e.g., supply chain, digital identity).

-2 real-life use case of Blockchain are:-
+Two real-life use case of Blockchain are:-
 1.Walmart – Food Supply Chain Tracking
 Walmart, in partnership with IBM’s Food Trust, uses blockchain to track the origin and journey of food products like mangoes and pork.
 Earlier, it used to take days to trace contaminated food, but with the help of blockchain, it takes just seconds to trace where a product came from, improving food safety and transparency.